-Kalispell, Montana December 15, 2015
+Kalispell, Montana November 28, 2016

-Management's Discussion and Analysis Fiscal Year 7/1/2014 - 6/30/2015
+Management Discussion and Analysis Fiscal Year 7/1/2015 - 6/30/2016

 The Big Sky County Water & Sewer District 363 is a public water and sewer system located in Southwest Montana.
 The District was established in 1994 under Montana Code Annotated Title 7, Chapter 13.
-The District spans two counties, Gallatin and Madison, and serves approximately 2,750 water and sewer customers located within the District.
+The District spans two counties, Gallatin and Madison, and serves approximately 2,800 water and sewer customers located within the District.
 The District serves customer properties starting in the Meadow Village area within Gallatin County and extends to the Big Sky Ski Area within Madison County.
 The difference in elevation of the properties that the District serves creates unique challenges and opportunities for the Big Sky County Water & Sewer District 363.